Design and Verification of a Novel Triphibian Robot: Experiments and Analysis

 \section{Experiments and Analysis}

 In this section, we present the results of the experiments conducted on the robot.
-First, we tested the robot with its land mode, surface mode and aerial mode.
-Next, we evaluated its ... (various functions, such as energy consumption, stability, distance, time, etc).
+First, we tested the robot with its land mode, surface mode, and aerial mode separately.
+Next, we evaluated the robot's performance in a scenario where all modes are joined together.
+The experiments were conducted in a 6m $\times$ 6m $\times$ 0.4m indoor pool with the OptiTrack Motion Capture system and cameras around or an outdoor lake with cameras around and a white slope in Shenzhen, China (Fig. \ref{fig-exp-scenarios}).